-Remedies for right of publicity violations can include injunctive relief and (or) monetary damages.
+Remedies for the right of publicity violations can include injunctive relief and/or monetary damages.
 Injunctions bar ongoing infringing conduct, while monetary damages can be awarded to compensate the plaintiff for the infringement.
 Courts often measure damages to an individual's right of publicity by analysing the fair market value of the identity in question, loss of future earning potential and the amount of profits earned by the infringer.
 In cases of wilful violations, punitive damages may also be awarded.

-10 How are image rights used commercially by professional organisations within sport?
+10 | How are image rights used commercially by professional organisations within sport?

-In most circumstances, a professional athlete and that athlete's team and league, have the ability to use that athlete's name, image and likeness for commercial purposes.
+In most circumstances, a professional athlete and that athlete's team and league can use that athlete's name, image and likeness for commercial purposes.
 The primary mechanism through which image rights are used commercially is through a licensing agreement.
-In the United States, athletes may license their image and likeness to teams, leagues, players unions and brands interested in commercial initiatives.
-These license agreements dictate the scope and length of the use of an athlete's image and likeness.
+In the US, athletes may license their image and likeness to teams, leagues, players unions and brands interested in commercial initiatives.
+These licence agreements dictate the scope and length of the use of an athlete's image and likeness.
 Players unions may also benefit from group licensing agreements through which the union is given the right of commercial use to their union-member athletes.
-The players' unions then sub-license these rights of commercial use to other brands to monetise their union-members' names, images and likenesses.
+The players' unions then sub-license these rights of commercial use to other brands to monetise their union members' names, images and likenesses.

 A prominent example of this union sub-licensing process is OneTeam Partners.
-OneTeam Partners is a joint venture consisting of the National Football League (NFL) Players Association, the Major League Baseball (MLB) Players Association, the Major League Soccer Players Association, the Women's National Basketball Players Association, the US Women's National Team and the US Rugby Players Association that collectively licenses athletes' name, image and likeness rights.
-The company's objective is to maximise the value of athletes' right of publicity across video games, collectables, merchandise and other commercial endeavours.
+OneTeam Partners is a joint venture consisting of the NFL Players Association, MLB Players Association (MLBPA), the Major League Soccer Players Association, the Women's National Basketball Players Association, the US Women's National Team, and the US Rugby Players Association that collectively licenses athletes' name, image, and likeness rights.
+The company's objective is to maximise the value of athletes' right of publicity across video games, collectibles, merchandise and other commercial endeavours.
 It has done so by, for example, negotiating a licensing deal with video game developer EA Sports that allowed Division 1 college football players to have their name, image and likeness portrayed in college football video games in exchange for compensation.

 Morality clauses are generally enforceable in the United States, including in the sports context.
-These clauses are found both in endorsement contracts between athletes and brands and between athletes and teams and (or) leagues.
-While morality clauses with teams or leagues are generally included in a standard player contract and thus are consistent across all players in that league, morality clauses as part of endorsement contracts between athletes and brands are typically negotiated on an individual basis.
+These clauses are found both in endorsement contracts between athletes and brands, and between athletes and teams and/or leagues.
+While morality clauses with teams or leagues are generally included in a standard player contract and thus are consistent across all players in that league, morality clauses as part of endorsement contracts between athletes and between athletes and the standard player on an individual basis.

-Morality clauses are aimed at ensuring that each party has the ability to preserve its reputation by terminating a contract in the event that the other party to the contract engages in illegal, or otherwise morally questionable behaviour.
+Morality clauses are aimed at ensuring that each party can preserve its reputation by terminating a contract if the other party to the contract engages in illegal or otherwise morally questionable behaviour.
 A well-drafted morality clause will specify the types of conduct that could trigger a termination of a player contract or endorsement deal to avoid later disputes about whether conduct breaches the clause.